Fowthy/studionest/docs/autoscaler-research.md

 The goal of the performance testing is to ensure that the system can handle high loads, particularly during peak booking times, and that the Kubernetes autoscaler effectively manages resources during these periods.

 ## Performance Testing Approach
+*Note: During the testing process, due to running out of AWS credits, I migrated the deployment from AWS EKS to Google Cloud's GKE.
+I made sure to replicate the original deployment as closely as possible to maintain the validity of the tests.*

 I chose Apache JMeter as the primary tool for performace testing due to its flexibility, scalability, and wide range of supported protocols.